-Of 15 OEMs of business class piston aircraft reporting to GAMA this quarter, seven had improved numbers for the year.
-These included Cirrus, Textron Cessna, Cubcrafters, Diamond, Mahindra, Pipistrel (a new entry), and AVIC.
+Of 15 makers of business class aircraft reporting to GAMA this quarter, seven have improved numbers for the year.

-In contrast, the piston twin market is doing very well – in fact it is the strongest segment reported by GAMA, with deliveries up 12.63% from last year.
+The piston twin market is doing very well – in fact it is the strongest segment reported by GAMA, with deliveries up 12.6% from last year.
 Piston twins total 107 units so far this year, up from 95 last year.
-Market leader is Diamond with 53, up from 52 last year including 17 in Q3 2017 and 2016.
+Diamond leads this market.

 Where are we Headed?